The Artists Leading The Environmental Crisis Conversation

 By Alexa Scott-Dalgleish

-‘Artivism’ blends art (in all its many forms) with activism to foster diverse thinking and facilitate change.
-Traditionally employed for political ends, pioneering artists are now applying it to environmental matters to create highly provocative and meaningful pieces that demand attention.
-Below we look at some of those leading the charge with their artwork.
+It’s traditionally been employed for political ends but in recent years, pioneering artists have begun applying it to environmental issues to create provocative and meaningful pieces that demand attention.
+We’re taking a look at some of those leading the charge.

 Sean “Hula” Yoro

-Sean “Hula” Yoro is a self-taught, Hawaiian artist known for his semi-submerged water murals.
-Merging fine art, street art and highly unconventional surfaces such as icebergs or abandoned buildings (which he accesses with his paddleboard), he highlights the dangers of climate change and rapid environmental deterioration to those who happen to pass by.
-His masterpieces are often only visible for a few weeks as the canvas melts or the eco-pigments dissolve, with Hula embracing this and saying “for those who find them, I hope they ignite a sense of urgency, as they represent the millions of people in need of our help who are already being affected from the rising sea levels of climate change.” www.byhula.com
+Hawaiian Sean “Hula” Yoro is a self-taught artist known for his semi-submerged water murals.
+Merging fine art, street art and highly unconventional surfaces (such as icebergs or abandoned buildings, which he accesses on his paddleboard), he highlights the dangers of climate change and rapid environmental deterioration to those who chance to pass by.

 Image Credit: byhula.com